 Police officers typically administer a battery of tests that the National Highway Traffic Safety Administration (NHTSA) has standardized for use in DUI cases.
 These tests include the walk and turn test, one-leg stand test, and horizontal gaze nystagmus test, which all measure balance and coordination.
 If these test results indicate impairment, officers would then administer breath, blood, or urine tests to measure BAC.

-State DUI Laws and Penalties
+What are the DUI Laws and Penalties in Florida?

 Fla.
 Stat. § 316.193 establishes the offense of DUI, which occurs when individuals drive a motor vehicle while under the influence of alcohol or drugs.
 A BAC of .08 percent or higher is presumptive evidence that the impairment necessary for a DUI conviction exists.
 Due to the potential severity of the penalties for a DUI conviction, anyone facing these charges should consider the merits of consulting a DUI Lawyer in Deerfield Beach.